digital-asset/docs.daml.com/docs/2.9.0/docs/daml-finance/instruments/structured-product.rst

   :start-after: -- CREATE_AUTO_CALLABLE_INSTRUMENT_BEGIN
   :end-before: -- CREATE_AUTO_CALLABLE_INSTRUMENT_END

-Once this is done, you can create a holding on it using :ref:`Account.Credit <module-daml-finance-interface-account-account-92922>`.
+Then you can create a holding on it using :ref:`Account.Credit <module-daml-finance-interface-account-account-92922>`.

 This instrument is automatically called.
-This means that the decision whether or not to exercise the embedded option is done automatically using observations of the underlying.
+This means that the decision whether or not to exercise the embedded option is done automatically using the observations of the underlying asset.

-Since this option instrument is cash-settled, the underlying asset will not change hands.
+Because this option instrument is cash-settled, the underlying asset does not change hands.
 Instead, the cash value of the payoff is paid to the holder.

 Frequently Asked Questions